-The world's investors play a central role in driving society in a more sustainable direction and supporting the 17 SDGs by investing in sustainable measures and encouraging companies to assume responsibility for achieving the goals - and to be aware of the risks and opportunities they face relating to the goals.
-Being one of Denmark's largest investment managers, we have a responsibility for allocating our clients' and our own funds in a manner that supports the sustainable transition, while delivering appropriate returns.
-By including sustainability in our investment processes, Nykredit seeks to contribute to a positive change.
-Nykredit regularly analyses the degree to which the companies' activities are aligned with the SDGs with the aim of promoting conduct that is consistent with the SDGs and reducing conduct that is not.
-Among the various issues covered by the SDGs, below we highlight two specific areas of particular relevance.
+The world's investors play a central role in guiding society into a more sustainable direction and supporting the 17 SDGs through investing in sustainable measures and encouraging companies to assume responsibility for achieving the goals.
+As one of Denmark's largest investment managers, we also have a responsibility for allocating our customers' and our own funds in a manner that supports the sustainable transition.
+By including sustainability